hsnyder/FMacro/README.md

 # FMacro

 FMacro is a macro-focused preprocessor for Fortran.
+(Actually, it's currently an empty repository, but it will eventually be a preprocessor).

 *Why?*
 Modern Fortran is a very nice language, but one of it's shortcomings is the lack of generic programming support.